jdstroup10/Homework/README.md

 # Homework 1 for UT Boot Camp (Marketing SEO Refactor)
->Refactororing a marketing page to make it SEO friendly
+>Refactoring a marketing page to make it SEO friendly

 -  This was a homework assignment where we refactored a premade website in order to make it more accessable to users.